redwoodjs/redwood/docs/docs/quick-start.md

 ## Frontend first with Storybook

-Don't know what your data model looks like?
+Don't know what your data models look like?
 That's more than ok—Redwood integrates Storybook so that you can work on design without worrying about data.
 Mockup, build, and verify your React components, even in complete isolation from the backend: